shinmorino/sqaod/README.md

    Setting SQAOD_VERBOSE as non '0' value to enable log output, otherwise logs are suppressed.
    - Stride is introduced to MatrixType<> and DeviceMatrixType<> to enable further optimizataion, which is the final library-wide modification.
    - For more details, please see [Beta1](https://github.com/shinmorino/sqaod/milestone/3) milestone.

-The next release is [Beta2](https://github.com/shinmorino/sqaod/milestone/2) planned in the end of June.<BR>
-Since project-wide modifications have been completed, remaining works are for optimization and documentation.<BR>

 ## Installation
 Here's an instruction to install beta1 binary distribution of sqaod.
 Beta1 binary distribuion is provided only for Ubuntu 16.04.<BR>